lienebriede/jurtaka/README.md

 ## Database Schema Enhancements

 Some changes were implemented to the database schemas.

-The "Post" model has been implemented with a field **'has_been_edited'** Boolean field to differentiate between original and edited posts.
+- The "Post" model has been implemented with a field **'has_been_edited'** Boolean field to differentiate between original and edited posts.
 This addition enables to display the "updated_on" date only for posts that have been edited.

+- The "Contact" model has been implemented with an **email** field to make it possible for unregistered users to provide their contact information.
+Setting 'null=True, blank=True' allows this field to be optional, allowing both registered and unregistered users to submit the form.

--	Agile Methodology:
+# Agile Methodology:

 ![Kanban board](/documentation/kanban_screenshot.png)